Chart Color Schemes

 Health performance in Collie is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 52%, covering about 4,291 individuals, which is higher than the average SA2 area's rate.
-The most frequent medical issues are arthritis (affecting 11.2% of residents) and mental health concerns (impacting 9.3%).
-However, 61.3% of residents report no medical ailments, compared to 66.4% in the Rest of WA.
-Collie has a higher proportion of seniors aged 65 and over at 22.7%, with around 1,857 individuals, compared to 17.6% in Rest of WA.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Arthritis and mental health issues are the most common medical conditions, affecting 11.2% and 9.3% of residents respectively.
+About 61.3% of residents report having no medical ailments, compared to 66.4% in the rest of WA.
+Collie has a higher proportion of seniors aged 65 and over, at 22.7% (1,837 people), than the rest of WA at 17.6%.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health